Bill Belichick: First three Super Bowl wins: 2001–2004

-In 2001, the Patriots went 11–5 in the regular season, and defeated the Oakland Raiders (in the "Tuck Rule Game") and Pittsburgh Steelers on the way to the Super Bowl.
+In 2001, the Patriots went 11–5 in the regular season, and in the playoffs defeated the Oakland Raiders (in the "Tuck Rule Game") and Pittsburgh Steelers on the way to the Super Bowl.
 In Super Bowl XXXVI, Belichick's defense held the St. Louis Rams' offense, which had averaged 31 points during the season, to 17 points, and the Patriots won on a last-second field goal by Adam Vinatieri.
 The win was the first Super Bowl championship in Patriots history.

 The following season (2002)—the first in Gillette Stadium—the Patriots went 9–7 and missed the playoffs.
-New England finished with the same record as the New York Jets and the Miami Dolphins, but the Jets won the AFC East title as a result of the third tiebreaker (record among common opponents).
+New England finished with the same record as the New York Jets and the Miami Dolphins.
+Still, the Jets won the AFC East title as a result of the third tiebreaker (record among common opponents).

 The Patriots' 2003 season started with a 31–0 loss to the Buffalo Bills in Week 1, a few days after they released team defensive captain Lawyer Milloy.
 However, they dominated through the remainder of the season to finish 14–2, setting a new franchise record for wins in a season.
 In the final week of the regular season, the Patriots avenged their loss to the Bills by the same 31–0 score.
-They defeated the Tennessee Titans in the Divisional Round.
-Playing against the Indianapolis Colts and Co-MVP Peyton Manning in the AFC Championship (Steve McNair of the Titans was also Co-MVP), the Patriots recorded four interceptions, and advanced to Super Bowl XXXVIII, where they defeated the Carolina Panthers 32–29 on a late Adam Vinatieri field goal.
+They defeated the Tennessee Titans in the divisional round of the playoffs.
+Playing against the Indianapolis Colts and Co-MVP Peyton Manning in the AFC Championship Game (Steve McNair of the Titans was also Co-MVP), the Patriots recorded four interceptions, and advanced to Super Bowl XXXVIII, where they defeated the Carolina Panthers 32–29 on a late Adam Vinatieri field goal.
 Belichick was awarded the NFL Coach of the Year Award.

-In 2004, the Patriots once again finished with a 14–2 record, and they defeated the Indianapolis Colts in the Divisional Round.
+In 2004, the Patriots once again finished with a 14–2 record, and they defeated the Indianapolis Colts in the divisional round of the playoffs.
 They opened the season at 6–0, which combined with the 15 straight wins to end the previous season, gave New England 21 consecutive victories to break the record for most wins in a row formerly held by the Miami Dolphins with 18 straight victories in the 1972 and 1973 seasons.
-They defeated the Pittsburgh Steelers in the AFC Championship.
+They defeated the Pittsburgh Steelers in the AFC Championship Game.
 In Super Bowl XXXIX, the Patriots beat the Philadelphia Eagles and became only the second team to win three Super Bowls in four years.
 Belichick is the only coach to accomplish the feat as the Dallas Cowboys had two head coaches in the stretch they won three of four from 1992 to 1995.